Mathias-Boulay/GameMaker-Android-Keyboard/README.md

 <summary></summary>

+* Check if it works with GM 2 I guess, or port it for GM 2 if it doesn't
 * Performance, always better performance !
-Without kidding, generating the surface is extremely inefficient.
+Without kidding, drawing with round_rect on the surface is extremely inefficient.
 * Better handling of spriteless special keys like _ENTER_, _DELETE_...
 * Add a resizing system for keys with a sprite.
 * Make the keyboard works as a normal keyboard to allow seemless integration from a PC typing game !